digitalrebar/provision/doc/operations/backup.rst

     export RS_ENDPOINT=https://DRP_IP:DRP_PORT # FILL THIS IN
     export RS_KEY=username:password # FILL THIS IN
-    dr-waltool backup --destDir=path/to/backup --artifacts
+    dr-waltool backup --destDir=/tmp/backups/dr-provision --artifacts

 This will connect to the DRP Endpoint at address *DRP_IP* on port *DRP_PORT* using the username and password of *username* and *password*, respectively.

-It will attempt to use the specified directory, *path/to/backup*, and create it if not present.
+It will attempt to use the specified directory, */tmp/backups/dr-provision*, and create it if not present.
+When creating an initial backup with dr-waltool, --destDir must not exist.

 Since *--artifacts* was specified, all content packs, plugin providers, and the files and isos directories will be recorded as well.
 If *--artifacts* is not specified, only the data objects will be backed up.

 You can also specify the endpoint and credentials on the command line with the *--endpoint* and either the *--token* or *--key* flags.
+These must be set and do not have defaults like drpcli does.

 .. note::